 Heartfelt CONNECTIONS® – A Memory Care Program

 We believe there’s a clear connection between the head and heart, and we use one to reach the other.
 We apply insights from each resident’s life story to develop an activity program for each resident.
 Activities are designed to promote physical and emotional well-being, and maintain a sense of independence, satisfaction, dignity and quality of life.
 We focus on each resident’s remaining abilities and celebrate their successes.
-Listen to this radio interview to learn more about our memory care program.

-Memory Care at Green Hills Manor includes:
+Memory Care at The Heritage of Green Hills includes:

-- Comfortable private and semi-private rooms
+- Comfortable private rooms

 - Nutritious, freshly-prepared meals